aya-sec88/SOC-Automation-SQLi-Incident-Response/README.md

 Fully automated SQLi incident response pipeline built during a SOC internship at Intelcia Tech.
 When Wazuh detects a SQL injection attack, the workflow automatically analyzes the alert, enriches the attacker IP via VirusTotal, creates or updates a TheHive case, and documents the full playbook analysis — all in under 20 seconds with zero manual intervention.

+Attacks were simulated using sqlmap and manually crafted payloads against a lab environment to validate detection logic across all 12 attack patterns and all three priority tiers (P1/P2/P3).

 ---

 ## Architecture